The Great Theatre of Dutch Painters: Background and influences

 The Schouburg was published in three volumes, the first of which was simply meant as an addendum to Karel van Mander's work, and listed about 200 artists born between 1466 (starting with Erasmus) and 1613 (ending with Jacques van Artois) that had been omitted or whose lives extended beyond Van Mander's 1604 publication date.
 The popularity of this volume was such that a second volume was prepared immediately, while plans were made to continue the project up to the period in which Houbraken was writing at the start of the 18th century.

-While leaning heavily on the sources already mentioned, Houbraken also consulted local history books of various cities in the Netherlands.
-Other, unpublished sources for his material came from various contacts via his professional network, mostly members of St. Luke Guilds in Holland.
+While leaning heavily on the sources already mentioned, Houbraken is reported to have consulted local history books from various cities in the Netherlands.
+Other, unpublished sources for his material came from various contacts via his professional network, mostly members of the Guild of St. Luke in Holland.
 He listed many men who became members of the Bentvueghels group in Rome while on their Grand Tour, but he also listed most of the men in a competency list drawn up by Vincent van der Vinne before he died in 1702.
-Houbraken kept to a system of importance where capitals meant very important, and lower case were honorable mentions.
-Though the capitalized names were meant for the index, the index of the first volume was far from complete at the time of publication.
+Houbraken used a system in which names in uppercase denoted greater prominence, while lowercase indicated lesser recognition.
+The index of the first volume is believed to have been incomplete at the time of publication.
 A later edition of all three books in 1756 contains an improved index and this book is now available online in the Digital library for Dutch literature.